PEZ Rides L’Eroica on the Strade Bianche!

-Travel: Italy, land of vino, pasta, Fausto Coppi and home of the ultimate retro-ride.
-L’Eroica, “the Heroic,” runs every October and of course PEZman Leslie Reissner had to join the lucky participants enjoying some fine weather, great food and some truly terrible roads on heavy bicycles with inappropriate gearing and lousy brakes.
+Strade Dust – L’Eroica: Italy, land of vino, pasta, Fausto Coppi and home of the ultimate retro-ride.
+L’Eroica, “the Heroic,” runs every October, but it has been canceled for 2020.
+PEZman Leslie Reissner looks back to when he was lucky enough to join the participants enjoying some fine weather, great food and some truly terrible roads on heavy bicycles with inappropriate gearing and lousy brakes.
 What could be better?

 . . . gravel roads = fun!